toliva/ConnectivityContent/apis/Product-API/02-reference.md

 ------------- | ---- | -----------
 dateStart | date | Date at which this amount started being applicable, can be in the past dateEnd | date | Date at which this amount will not be effective anymore.
 If no end date defined, will be returned as 2079-06-06. ageCategory | enum | The age category for the additional guests.
-Possible valueS: Adult, ChildAgeA, ChildAgeB, ChildAgeC, ChildAgeD, Infant. amount | number | Min value 0.000, accepts up to 3 decimal points
+Possible values: Adult, ChildAgeA, ChildAgeB, ChildAgeC, ChildAgeD, Infant. amount | number | Min value 0.000, accepts up to 3 decimal points

 <a name="/definitions/CancelPolicyDTO"></a>